Bugatti to reveal $6 million supercar

 Bugatti cars are not built on a production line, as most cars are.
 Instead, they are assembled a few a time in very small manufacturing center.
 As it leaves the production facility, each car is test driven on the roads around Molsheim and at an airfield in nearby Colmar.

-The company was originally founded by Ettore Bugatti in 1909 and had many years of racing success in the 1920s through the '50s.
+The company was originally founded by Ettore Bugatti in 1909 and had many years of racing success primarily in the 1920s and '30s.
 The company also built extremely expensive road-going cars for wealthy clients, much as it does today.